 We stayed in one of the glamping tents at Mount Engadine Lodge with our dog.
 Between visitors.
 Dining – which has always been done family-style is now done at stand-alone tables, more than six feet apart.

 Mount Engadine Lodge area hikes

 There are at least a dozen hikes near Mount Engadine Lodge that are worthwhile.
 I haven’t done all of them but every year I work my way through a few more.

 Within walking distance of the lodge is the 10 km return hike to Rummel Lake.
 It’s not as crowded as nearby Chester Lake and still very beautiful – in an austere kind of way.

 Tent Ridge, just a 5 minute drive away from the lodge, has been on my hiking wish list for years.
 But you really need a beautiful sunny day without threat of a thunderstorm as most of the hike is exposed.
 There was still too much snow on the ridge for my comfort in June but with luck we’ll be back to do it in August.

 Chester Lake is another excellent choice especially as the trailhead is just a 10 minute drive from the lodge.
-The round-trip hike is 9 kilometres with 315 m of elevation gain, most of it at the beginning.
+The round-trip hike is 9 km with 315 m of elevation gain, most of it at the beginning.
 The hike doesn’t open until July 1 on account of the bears.
 The hike is particularly beautiful in the fall when the larches glow yellow.

 The 15 km round-trip hike to Burstall Pass is a great one.
-It offers an excellent effort – reward ratio as you only climb 480 m.
+It offers an excellent effort – reward ratio as you only climb 480 metres.
 From the pass there is the option to bag Snow Peak or do the Birdwood Traverse – that comes in at 19.5 km – with a car shuttle.